 - Decorate With Cat-Friendly Designs

 Your kitty will most likely warm up to the new place if it is cat-friendly.
 This means, offer corners for exploration, windows with a blanket to lie on, and its usual cat toys and tower.
 When the furniture is familiar, your pet will have less anxiety.
+Head over to our review of cat window perches for more choices.

 - Spread Your Cat’s Smell